-One adult—the family organizer—sets up Family Sharing, invites up to five people to join the family group, and agrees to pay for any iTunes Store, App Store, and Apple Books purchases those family members initiate while part of the family group.
-The family organizer can also set up Family Sharing so that all subscribed members can share the same storage plan and everyone can back up their devices, share photos, and store files in iCloud.
+One adult — the family organiser — sets up Family Sharing, invites up to five people to join the family group, and agrees to pay for any iTunes Store, App Store and Apple Books purchases those family members initiate while part of the family group.
+The family organiser can also set up Family Sharing so that all subscribed members can share the same storage plan and everyone can back up their devices, share photos and store files in iCloud.
 Family members each need their own Apple ID for iCloud.
-For a child too young to create an Apple ID, the family organizer can create one on the child’s behalf.
+For a child too young to create an Apple ID, the family organiser can create one on the child’s behalf.
 See the Apple Support article Family Sharing.

 To set up Family Sharing using an iOS device, see the Apple Support article Set up Family Sharing.